carterchene/datawarehouse-management-app/README.md

 ## ✨ Features

 - 🌐 Interactive web interface for viewing and editing column precedence data
-- ⚡ Real-time updates using AG Grid
+- ⚡ Data viewing and editing with AG Grid
 - 🔙 Backend API built with FastAPI
 - 💾 Data storage and retrieval using Google BigQuery
 - ☁️ Deployment-ready for Azure App Service